AdamTomaja/inception/README.md

 * Authorization on world scope
 * Permanent database - at the moment all data is stored in memory
 * Authentication
-* System of story points, paid teleports
+* System of points / money, paid teleports

 ![Image of console](screenshots/inception.png)